Post-2015 Development Agenda: Regional consultations

 Regional organizations are conducting consultations to formulate regional positions on the Post-2015 Development Agenda.
 Notably, the African Union has mandated the African Union Commission, the United Nations Economic Commission for Africa, the African Development Bank and UNDP Regional Bureau for Africa, to come up with an African Common Position on the Post 2015 Development Agenda.
 This Common Position will be a result of multiple sub-regional and regional consultations with African policy makers (national and regional), civil society organizations, academia, the private sector and other relevant stakeholders.

 In May 2014 the Planet Earth Institute hosted an event at the United Nations in New York where the panel (including Alvaro Sobrinho, Paul Boateng & Christopher Edwards) spoke on Delivering the Post 2015 applied science and skills agenda for Africa: the role of business.

 National consultations

 National consultations on the Post-2015 Development Agenda are designed to open to crowd-sourcing the usually closed multilateral negotiation process.
-The consultations generate inputs into global policy making from individuals and groups in 88 countries through meetings and conferences, on-line discussions, and larger public debates.
+The consultations generate inputs into global policy making from individuals and groups in 88 countries through meetings and conferences, online discussions, and larger public debates.
 The consultations are organized by UN teams in the participating 88 countries and will conclude by the end of March 2013.
 They form an integral part in the elaboration of the Post-2015 Development Agenda.
 National consultations follow several objectives: